COVID-19 Vaccine Information for the UNM Community

 - Temporary Closures for COVID-Related Cleaning

 - Checklist for Positive COVID-19 Cases

-- Residence Life & Student Housing has issued its Student Re-entry Plan for students moving into student housing, quarantining (when necessary), and adjusting to life in student housing under new health and safety protocols.
+- Residence Life & Student Housing has updated information for students moving into student housing, quarantining (when necessary), and adjusting to life in student housing under new health and safety protocols.

 - HR has issued guidance for staff and departments on safely returning to campus.

 - Updated travel guidelines have been issued for University employees.

 - HR has released Bringing Back the Pack: Phasing in Our Return to Full Operations Training.
 This training is required of all employees before they return to work on campus, and has been automatically assigned in Learning Central.

 - Guidance has been issued for conducting research in both on- and off-campus facilities.

 - Facilities Management has established a request process to re-open individual departments, designed to organize and prioritize the areas that can move towards an increased on-campus presence.
 Once a department’s Return to Operations plan has been approved by the appropriate dean/director, the next step towards increasing specific department’s on-campus presence will be to submit a formal Facility Re-open Request on the Facility Re-open Request website.

 - UNM and HSC are continuing with a daily e-mail screening policy for all employees.